-The quality of education and provision has improved dramatically in school since I became the Headteacher in September 2015 and especially since the Ofsted inspection in February 2016.
+The quality of education and provision has improved dramatically in school since I became the Headteacher in September 2015 and especially since the Ofsted inspection in September 2019.

 Behaviour and attitudes to learning across school are good.
 Pupils are polite and courteous, for example they hold doors open for visitors and each other without being prompted.
 They conduct themselves in a confident, respectful manner.
 Relationships between adults and pupils are constructive, with positive attitudes to learning and behaviours celebrated in class and whole school.
 High aspirations and always striving to be the best are evident across school.

 The curriculum of the school caters for all cultures and faiths, including the promotion of fundamental British values.
 Pupils show a strong sense of respect for others’ values and faiths; accepting, celebrating and embracing the range of faiths and religions represented across the school.
 Children are given opportunities to experience university life and investigate lifelong learning and career opportunities.

 The school is now part of the Lingfield Education Trust and has a Local Governing Body.
 The Governing Body consists of Chris Archer, Chair of the Governors, Mrs. A Pringleton (Headteacher), Valerie Johnson, Vice Chair of Governors, Julie Davidson, Safeguarding Governor, Steven Brack, Staff Governor, Peter Greenwood, Governor and Yvonne Richardson, Governor.